BrandonCorn/twilio-visual-ivr/README.md

 ## Installation

-Navigate to the serverless-template & visual-ivr-ui directories respectively and perform an
+Navigate to the serverless-template & visual-ivr-ui directories respectively and install the package dependencies.

 ```bash
 npm install